As companies embrace telecommuting and flexible work arrangements, the traditional annual general meeting (AGM) is also undergoing a shake-up.

 COVID-19 has forced organisations to rethink how they interact with the public, meaning AGMs are moving online, with excellent results—for businesses and shareholders alike.

-From cost savings, to increased attendance and higher voter engagement, here’s how your business will benefit when you make the switch and hold your next AGM online.
+From cost savings, to increased attendance and higher voter engagement, here’s how your business will holding AGM online benefits when you make the switch and hold your next AGM online.

 A virtual AGM is the same as a physical AGM, except that it’s conducted via teleconferencing, electronic voting and webinar.
 Since the Australian Securities and Investments Commission (ASIC) updated it’s guidelines to accommodate COVID-19 restrictions, organisations are expected to continue their yearly shareholder meetings by taking them online to accommodate physical distancing requirements.
 The format of an AGM remains the same whether it’s held physically or virtually.